itsmedachan/Yuritter/README.md

-Yuritter is a web application which works like Twitter created by Yuri for self-study.
+Yuritter is a web application which works like Twitter created by Yuri for self-study.git

 # README